Advising & Course Registration

 Advising & Course Registration Process

 When will advising take place and what will it look like?
-Information Coming Soon
+The Agricultural Institute will contact Summer Start students in the Summer about course enrollment.

 Sample Schedules